Jean Segura Player Props: Marlins vs. Phillies

 Jean Segura At The Plate

-- Segura has four doubles, a triple, two home runs and 21 walks while batting .202.
+- Segura is batting .207 with four doubles, a triple, two home runs and 21 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.